nbeaver/why-linux-is-better/README.rst

 So far, we have avoided the topic of performance almost entirely.

-This is because measuring and improving performance is a hugely complex topic, incorporating at the very least hardware-specific considerations and deep knowledge of every level of software.
+This is because evaluating and comparing performance is a complex and nuanced topic, incorporating at the very least hardware-specific considerations and deep knowledge of every level of software.

 It also incorporates psychology,